Skip to main content

 How many rides does each park have?

-See the live data above for today's ride counts - or jump to Dorney Park and Knoebels for the full ride lists.
+See the tables above for ride counts - or jump to Dorney Park and Knoebels for the full ride lists.

 Is Dorney Park bigger than Knoebels?